aeonBTC/IbisWallet/README.md

 A self-custody Bitcoin wallet for Android, inspired by [Sparrow Wallet](https://sparrowwallet.com/) but built for mobile.

 Ibis gives you complete control over your wallet and is designed for experienced users - no hand-holding, no training wheels.
-By default all external APIs and services are diabled in Ibis, allowing users to customize their security and wallet experience.
+By default all external APIs and services are disabled in Ibis, allowing users to customize their security and wallet experience.

 <img width="1700" height="841" alt="1" src="https://github.com/user-attachments/assets/839e9230-0280-4f16-84cc-5525ad9cbef9" />